For many supporters, Trump is a thing called hope

 MENOMONIE, Wis.
-(AP) — On election night, when Donald Trump claimed victory in her home state of Wisconsin, Shay Chamberlin was so excited she passed out.
+(AP) — On election night, when Donald Trump claimed victory in her home state of Wisconsin, Shay Chamberlain was so excited she screamed and fell over.

 Chamberlain believes Trump is her savior, sent by God to save America from ruin.
 She owns a women’s clothing store in this remote town; her husband runs a construction company.
 They have two children and barely get by on $44,000 a year, living paycheck to paycheck.